mrezabayat/IGA-Cpp/README.md

   - *n* is the number of basis functions used to construct the B-spline curve
 - Elements in FEM are equivalent to "Knot Span" in IGA
 - A knot vector is said to be **open** if its first and last knot values appear *p + 1* times.
+- In one dimension, basis functions formed from open knot vectors are interpolatory at the **ends** of the parameter space interval and at the **corners** of patches in multiple dimensions, but they are not, in general, interpolatory at interior knots.
+- In *Open Knot Vectors* in multiple dimensions the boundary of a B-spline object with *d* parametric dimensions is itself a B-spline object of dimension *d − 1*.